MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-B-Taking-Possession-Transportation-Sale-Purchase-Barter-Exportation-Importation-Wildlife-Plants/part-17-Endangered-Threatened-Wildlife-Plants/subpart-D-Threatened-Wildlife/section-17.40.md

 (C) The trophy is legibly marked in accordance with 50 CFR part 23;

-(D) The requirements in 50 CFR parts 13, 14, and 23 have been met; and
+(D) The requirements in 50 CFR parts 13, 14, and 23 and paragraph (e)(11) of this section have been met; and

 (E) No more than two African elephant sport-hunted trophies are imported by any hunter in a calendar year.

+(ii) For African elephant sport-hunted trophies taken on or after May 1, 2024, to make an enhancement determination under paragraph (e)(6)(i)(B) of this section and § 17.32, the Service must possess a properly documented and verifiable certification by the government of the range country dated no earlier than 1 year prior to the date the elephant is taken that:

+(A) African elephant populations in the range country are biologically sustainable, as well as sufficiently large to sustain sport hunting at the level authorized by the country.

+(B) Regulating authorities have the capacity to obtain sound data on these populations using scientifically based methods consistent with peer-reviewed literature.

+(C) Regulating authorities recognize these populations as a valuable resource and have the legal and practical capacity to manage them for their conservation.

+(D) Regulating governments follow the rule of law concerning African elephant conservation and management.

+(E) The current viable habitat of these populations is secure and is not decreasing or degrading.

+(F) Regulating authorities can ensure that the involved trophies have in fact been legally taken from the specified populations.

+(G) Funds derived from the involved sport hunting are applied significantly toward African elephant conservation, including funds used for:

+*(1)* Managing protected habitat, securing additional habitat, or restoring habitat to secure long-term populations of elephants in their natural ecosystems and habitats, including corridors between protected areas;

+*(2)* Improving the quality and carrying capacity of existing habitats;

+*(3)* Helping range country governments to produce or strengthen regional and national elephant conservation strategies and laws;

+*(4)* Developing capacity within the range country to survey, census, and monitor elephant populations;

+*(5)* Conducting elephant population surveys;

+*(6)* Supporting enforcement efforts to combat poaching of African elephants; and

+*(7)* Supporting local communities to help conserve the species in the wild through protecting, expanding, or restoring habitat or other methods used to prevent or mitigate human-elephant conflict.

-(ii) It is unlawful to sell or offer for sale in interstate or foreign commerce or to deliver, receive, carry, transport, or ship in interstate or foreign commerce and in the course of a commercial activity any sport-hunted African elephant trophy.
+(iii) It is unlawful to sell or offer for sale in interstate or foreign commerce or to deliver, receive, carry, transport, or ship in interstate or foreign commerce and in the course of a commercial activity any sport-hunted African elephant trophy.
 The exception in paragraph (e)(3) of this section regarding manufactured or handcrafted items containing *de minimis* quantities of ivory does not apply to ivory imported or exported under this paragraph (e)(6) as part of a sport-hunted trophy.

-(iii) Except as provided in paragraph (e)(9) of this section, raw ivory that was imported as part of a sport-hunted trophy may not be exported from the United States.
+(iv) Except as provided in paragraph (e)(9) of this section, raw ivory that was imported as part of a sport-hunted trophy may not be exported from the United States.
 Except as provided in paragraphs (e)(5), (e)(7), (e)(8), and (e)(9) of this section, worked ivory imported as a sport-hunted trophy may not be exported from the United States.
 Parts of a sport-hunted trophy other than ivory may be exported from the United States without a threatened species permit issued under § 17.32, provided the requirements of 50 CFR parts 13, 14, and 23 have been met.

 (7) *Import/export of ivory for law enforcement purposes.* Raw or worked ivory may be imported into and worked ivory may be exported from the United States by an employee or agent of a Federal, State, or tribal government agency for law enforcement purposes, without a threatened species permit issued under § 17.32, provided the requirements of 50 CFR parts 13, 14, and 23 have been met.
 It is unlawful to sell or offer for sale in interstate or foreign commerce and to deliver, receive, carry, transport, or ship in interstate or foreign commerce and in the course of a commercial activity any African elephant ivory that was imported into or exported from the United States for law enforcement purposes.
 The exception in paragraph (e)(3) of this section regarding manufactured or handcrafted items containing *de minimis* quantities of ivory does not apply to ivory imported or exported under this paragraph (e)(7) for law enforcement purposes.